Different Types of Chillers: Industrial Chillers Guide

 Comparison Between Air-cooled & Water-cooled Chillers

 In an air-cooled chiller, hot refrigerant entering the condenser is exposed to atmospheric air, rejecting the heat before it condenses to its liquid state.
-On the other hand, in a water-cooled chiller, hot refrigerant gas is sent to a water-cooled heat exchanger or condenser, and the refrigerant is cooled using water from a cooling tower.
+On the other hand, in a water-cooled unit, hot refrigerant gas is sent to a water-cooled heat exchanger or condenser, and the refrigerant is cooled using water from a cooling tower.
 For a better understanding, learn how cooling towers and chillers work together.

 Classification of Chillers (Based on Mode of Operation)